How can I lower my energy bills this winter?

 5. Tumble driers

 Tumble driers are so convenient, however, they also have a big appetite when it comes to energy.
 Try to avoid using your tumble drier by putting your clothes out on the washing line to dry naturally.
-Alternatively, drying racks inside the house work, too, but make sure you open windows to ventilate rooms and avoid condensation.
+Alternatively, drying racks inside the housework, too, but make sure you open windows to ventilate rooms and avoid condensation.

 SAVE £50 each year on your energy bills by avoiding using your tumble drier when you can.